mnilou/readme-generator/README.md

 ## Usage

-> In your command line, run node index and follow the prompts to generate a README within moments.
+> In your command line, run node index and follow the prompts to generate a README within node.

 ## Demo